What Is a FOMO Baby : Strategies And Tips For Parents

 Defining FOMO in the Context of Babies

-Baby FOMO is a the fear of missing out.
+Baby FOMO is the fear of missing out.
 It's about a baby's anxiety over missing activities, especially at bedtime.

 It's important to recognize the signs of baby sleep FOMO.
 These include more fussiness, resistance to sleep, and heightened restlessness.
 These behaviors may seem normal for development.
 But, they're actually reactions to a fear of missing out on interaction.